wwatson4506/GIGA-RA8876-GFX-Common/README.md

 @mjs513, @KurtE, @MorganS, @rezo and @K7MDL (Keith).

 They added functions to be compatible with other display libraries, performed a major rework and helped in debugging the code.
-The 8080 parallel FlexIO driver is based on work done by @rezo.

 ***